Tests for Hodgkin Lymphoma

-Most people with Hodgkin disease see their doctor because they have certain symptoms, or because they just don’t feel well and go in for a checkup.
+Most people with Hodgkin lymphoma see their doctor because they have certain symptoms, or because they just don’t feel well and go in for a checkup.

-If a person has signs or symptoms that suggest Hodgkin disease, exams and tests are done to find out for sure and, if so, to determine the exact type.
+If a person has signs or symptoms that suggest Hodgkin lymphoma, exams and tests will be done to find out for sure and, if so, to determine the exact type.

 Medical history and physical exam

-Next, the doctor will do a physical exam, paying special attention to the lymph nodes and other areas of the body that might be affected, including the spleen and liver.
+Next, the doctor will examine you, paying special attention to the lymph nodes and other areas of the body that might be affected, including the spleen and liver.
 Because infections are the most common cause of enlarged lymph nodes, especially in children, the doctor will look for an infection in the part of the body near any swollen lymph nodes.

 The doctor also might order blood tests to look for signs of infection or other problems.
-If the doctor suspects that Hodgkin disease might be causing the symptoms, he or she will recommend a biopsy of the area.
+If the doctor suspects that Hodgkin lymphoma might be causing the symptoms, he or she might recommend a biopsy of a swollen lymph node.

-Many of the symptoms of Hodgkin disease are actually more likely to be caused by something else.
-For example, enlarged lymph nodes are more often caused by infections than by Hodgkin disease.
-Because of this, doctors often wait a few weeks to see if they shrink on their own as the infection goes away.
+Because swollen lymph nodes are more likely to be caused by something other than Hodgkin lymphoma, such as an infection, doctors often wait a few weeks to see if they shrink on their own as the infection goes away.
 Antibiotics may also be prescribed to see if they cause the nodes to shrink.

-If the nodes don’t shrink or continue to grow, a lymph node (or a small piece of a node) is removed to be looked at under the microscope and for other lab tests.
+If the nodes don’t shrink or if they continue to grow, a lymph node (or a small piece of a node) is removed to be looked at under a microscope and for other lab tests.
 This procedure, called a biopsy, is needed to be sure of the diagnosis.
-If it is Hodgkin disease, the biopsy can also tell what type it is.
+If it is Hodgkin lymphoma, the biopsy sample can also show what type it is.

 Types of biopsies